March 2022

 The Resources section contains a number of links and documents to supplement the information in chapters.
 It includes

-- Case Studies – populated by case studies from the Care and Support Statutory Guidance;
+- Case Studies – case studies from the Care and Support Statutory Guidance;

 - Glossary – definitions and key terms used;